 Just across the Potomac River from Washington, DC, where George Washington proclaimed the Capitol city to reside in then-Maryland’s young territory, is what became modern-day Arlington, Virginia.
-The area was a hotbed of revolutionary activity across the United States history, from the birth of a new country through the Civil War, Civil Rights, and into today’s political landscape.
-History buffs are undeniably drawn to this area for the dearth of historical sites in Arlington, VA, so we thought we’d point out some of the less obvious ones to get you inspired.
+The area was a hotbed of revolutionary activity across the United States history.
+It started with the birth of a new country and continued through the Civil War, Civil Rights, and into today’s political landscape.
+History buffs are undeniably drawn to this area for the dearth of historical sites in Arlington, VA.
+To help you find a unique lens, we thought we’d point out some of the less obvious ones to get you inspired.
 Have a look.

 The other side of Arlington National Cemetery

-There are lots of Arlington National Cemetery historical sites to see, and the National Monument attracts thousands of visitors each year to pay homage to the soldiers and dignitaries who have given their lives for their country.
+There are lots of Arlington National Cemetery historical sites, and the National Monument attracts thousands of visitors each year.
+People come to pay homage to the soldiers and dignitaries who have given their lives for their country.
 But in the center of the cemetery, you can visit the location where Confederate General Robert E. Lee once lived.
-Before the land became a cemetery, it was his plantation — but as the area hospitals filled with fallen soldiers, the government claimed the land for burials.
-Union leaders feared, though, that Lee would try to reclaim his home after the war and seek to move the soldiers’ graves, so in 1864 they buried 26 soldiers around the perimeter of Lee’s garden.
+Before the land became a cemetery, it was his plantation.
+But as the area hospitals filled with fallen soldiers, the government claimed the land for burials.
+Union leaders feared, though, that Lee would try to reclaim his home after the war and seek to move the soldiers’ graves.
+So in 1864 they buried 26 soldiers around the perimeter of Lee’s garden.
 It seems to have worked, as Lee retired after the war to Lexington and never returned to the land.

 And in his absence, the Arlington National Cemetery, Virginia, historical sites came to be.